Play Dough Cupcakes

 Regina Parsons-Allen is a school-based certified occupational therapy assistant.
 She has a pediatrics practice area of emphasis from the NBCOT.
 She graduated from the OTA program at Caldwell Community College and Technical Institute in Hudson, North Carolina with an A.A.S degree in occupational therapy assistant.
 She has been practicing occupational therapy in the same school district for 20 years.
 She loves her children, husband, OT, working with children and teaching Sunday school.
 She is passionate about engaging, empowering, and enabling children to reach their maximum potential in ALL of their occupations as well assuring them that God loves them!

-Play Dough Activity for Fine Motor Skills
+Play Dough Activities for Fine Motor Skills

-Looking for a play dough activity (or many) that develop and strengthen fine motor skills?
-Here, you’ll find playdough activities for fine motor skills, and specifically play dough occupational therapy ideas to strengthen the hands, improve eye-hand coordination, and address underlying skills that kids so very need?
 You’ll find a lot of fine motor activities here on The OT Toolbox…today we’re sharing fine motor activities with play dough.
 Whether it’s homemade play dough or store bought, play dough is a great way to build motor skills needed for precision tasks like pencil grasp, scissor skills, precision in buttoning, zippering, or tying shoes?
 Fine motor play is a great way to build the skills kids need.

 occupational therapy fine motor skills